 Even if property owners with a garage do not own a vehicle, they could make some valuable additional income by renting out the space.
 Just Park – Europe’s leading provider of pre-bookable parking – advises: “Take an afternoon and clean the garage inside and out.
 If possible, throw out all the unnecessary rubbish and junk.
 You want to have a clean, organised garage to make a good impression on a potential renter.
 It may make the difference of 10-20% of the agreed price.”

 You’re not alone if your reaction to this advice is ‘it will take more than an afternoon to clear the junk from my garage, I’ll have to hire a skip’.
 Many garages used for storage contain a myriad of redundant electrical goods, home furnishings, broken tools and garden implements, old clothes not to mention cardboard box upon box of family mementoes and even the odd rabbit hutch or terrapin tank.
+These items, or more specifically the items they are made from are perfect for recycling at a Recycling Centre.
+Whether it’s scrap metal recycling to regular cardboard or fabric.

 By putting this junk in a skip, you are not only turning a storage area into a money-making asset but also setting out on a patch of deeper self-discovery.